danielfdz123/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - _Name of App Here_

 Submitted by: **Daniel Fernandez**

 **Sea Monster Games** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **3-4** hours spent in total
+Time spent: **8** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [X] The introduction section explains the background of the company and how many games remain unfunded.
+- [x] The introduction section explains the background of the company and how many games remain unfunded.
-* [X] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+- [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [X] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+- [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [X] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+- [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+- [x] Functioning single game view using modals.
+This implementation allows users to see the details about one game instead of seeing them all lined up within the 'Our Games' section

 ## Video Walkthrough